samsam9395/my-ootd/README.md

 ## Project Status

-This is an active development project for portfolio demonstration.
+This is an active development project for portfolio demonstration of fullstack skills.

 ## Future Improvements

+- Implement password reset and email confirmation flows for improved account security
 - Auto image tagging with AI when users upload items
 - Generate a single image for an outfit set for sharing